 Jenn: You can always pretend it’s the wind.
 Almost.

-Douglas: What’s kind of fun is, my daughter goes to the Community School here in Somesville.
-And they walk out, and they go back to this Whalesback.
-That’s one of their … outings.
+Douglas: My daughter goes to the Community School here in Somesville.
+They walk out to this Whalesback, that’s one of their outings.
 Once in awhile I’ll be down here and I’ll see them on the rocks across the way, and wave over at them.

 This is something to note.
 There are several of these little stations here in the marsh.
 I think there’s three total.
 This is a measuring station.
-[Ed.note: It’s monitored by the Northeast Coastal and Barrier Network, which is part of the National Park Service.
-Clearly, I need to interview them, too!]
+[Ed.note: It’s monitored by the Northeast Coastal and Barrier Network, which is part of the National Park Service.]
 This guy Jim [Lynch] does it.
-They’re monitoring marsh migration and sea level rise.
-They’re using salt marshes in different places to track that.
-So he’s got one here.
-There’s I think two more hidden out in the marsh on this side as well.
-And he comes periodically to check the sensors, which are hidden in those PVC tubes. …
+[Ed. note, I interviewed Jim a year later.]
+They’re monitoring marsh migration and sea level rise, using salt marshes in different places to track that.
+I think there’s two more hidden out in the marsh on this side as well.
+He comes periodically to check the sensors, which are hidden in those PVC tubes.

-Douglas: The preserve that the Trust owns wraps around that tree line … I need to walk over there – see that tall vegetation against the tree line on the edge of the marsh?
+Douglas: The preserve wraps around that tree line … I need to walk over there – see that tall vegetation against the tree line on the edge of the marsh?

 Douglas: That’s worrying.
 I don’t think I’ve noticed that before.
-It looks like Phragmites from here, which is an invasive … and it worries me ’cause there was phrag upstream here, where the creek comes down under the bridge, which we worked with the park to get rid of.
+It looks like Phragmites from here, which is an invasive … and it worries me because there was phrag upstream, where the creek comes down under the bridge, which we worked with the park to get rid of.
 [Ed.note: Phragmites is a tall, extremely invasive wetland grass.]
-And I just worry … Maybe it isn’t, but it has that look. … I mean it seems unlikely that it would’ve grown that large that quickly, but I’ll go find out.
+Maybe it isn’t, but it has that look. … It seems unlikely that it would’ve grown that large that quickly, but I’ll go find out.
 That’s a reason to take a spin over there next week.

-Douglas: A lot of folks come down [here] to do just this.
-They wander down here, especially in the morning hours. … It’s a cool little spot to go for a walk if you live close by, pop down – it’s not meant to be a destination like the Park is, but if you live in town, you’re driving by…folks bring their dogs … and walk down here.
+Douglas: A lot of folks wander down here, especially in the morning hours. … It’s a cool little spot to go for a walk if you live close by – it’s not meant to be a destination like the Park is, but folks bring their dogs and walk down here.

 Jenn: It’s beautiful even if all you do is drive by.

 Douglas: Yeah.
-I’ve been wanting to do a – I keep saying I’m going to do it, but I never quite find the time – after the bugs are gone, do a little astronomy night down here.
+I’ve been wanting to do an astronomy night down here.
 You’re far enough off the road that it’s not too annoying, and the traffic gets pretty light here come nighttime.
-And you could have a couple scopes right in the middle of the field, you’ve got a great sky view.
+You could have a couple scopes right in the middle of the field, you’ve got a great sky view.
 The One-Stop’s a bit of an annoyance in terms of the light it throws off, but it’s not terrible.
 Those mosquitoes!

 Jenn: Yeah I think one got me in the middle of the back.